npm/template-oss/README.md

 #### `template-oss-check`

-This will check if any of the applied files different from the target content, or if any of the other associated checks fail.
+This will check if any of the applied files differ from the target content, or if any of the other associated checks fail.
 The diffs of each file or check will be reported with instructions on how to fix it.